UMAprotocol/protocol/packages/core/README.md

 `yarn hardhat export --export-all ./networks/hardhat/deployed.json`

-Export deployed contract data such as ABI and addresses to `deployed.json` in order to make data available for external applications.
+Export deployed contract data such as ABI and addresses to `deployed.json` in order to make data available for a front-end client, for example.
 For example, a newly deployed `Finder` address on Rinkeby can be imported via `deployed.4.rinkeby.contracts.Finder.address`.

 The following commands are implemented as [hardhat tasks](https://hardhat.org/guides/create-task.html) that make it easy to interact with deployed contracts via the CLI: